 Which class in Destiny 2 is the best?

 This question has been highly debated since the launch of vanilla Destiny, and it may finally be answered with the upcoming Guardian Games.
-The second year of this event again pits Guardians against each other in the only format that can actually identify a clear winner — earning medals through magnificent feats of athleticism.
+The 2023 edition of this event again pits Guardians against each other in the only format that can actually identify a clear winner — earning medals through magnificent feats of athleticism.

 (Okay, it’s actually by completing quests.)

 Will you side with the aggressive and tank-like Titans?
 Maybe join up with the elusive and assassin-like Hunters?
-Or look to find balance as a space wizard with the Warlocks?
-As you mull over your decision, let’s take a look at what you can expect from the Guardian Games in 2021.
+Or look to find balance as a space wizard with last year’s winners, the Warlocks?
+As you mull over your decision, let’s take a look at what you can expect from the Guardian Games in 2023.